What happens when Prosecutors use the testimony of a cop, with no testimony from a laboratory to identify the drug, Marijuana / Cannabis?

 Florida Law Weekly Case Summary: "Because the Daubert standard regarding the admissibility of expert testimony does not change the long-established rule that lay persons can identify marijuana based on their personal experience and knowledge, the court affirmed.
 The state laid a sufficient foundation for the deputy's identification of the substance found in his book bag as marijuana based on the deputy's experience and training."

-What is a Typical Marijuana Possession Case in Florida?
+Story of a Typical Marijuana Possession Case in Florida

 This case is a typical marijuana possession case.
 L.L., a juvenile, was charged with one count of simple possession of cannabis under Section 893.13(6)(b), Florida Statutes.
 At the adjudicatory hearing below, the State relied, in part, on the testimony of Officer Joseph Munecas, who offered his opinion that the substance in question was marijuana.
 Prior to trial, L.L. requested a Daubert hearing to challenge the admissibility of Officer Munecas’s opinion testimony.
 The judge declined to hold a pre-trial hearing, but agreed to conduct the hearing during the course of the trial.
 The prosecutor began by laying the foundation for Officer Munecas’s opinion testimony, asking the officer about his field experience and training.